omaralalwi/laravel-startkit/README.md

 * Notification
   * Dashboard and details view
 * RSS Feed

+## Additional features

+* Well Structure of Scalable Laravel Projects (Modules Structure, Folders,Routes,Controllers,Views)
-* Localization Switcher Frontend and Backend
+* Language Switcher Frontend and Backend (with middleware)
 * RTL Support by one click ,Just change language to Arabic , it will change Direction to RTL
 * Eloquent models translatable with [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable)
 * SEO Friendly by Forcing all frontend routes with locale prefix
 * with Spatie Media Library and conversitions
 * with [Yajra DataTables](https://github.com/yajra/laravel-datatables)
 * with [infyom Laravel Generator](https://github.com/InfyOmLabs/laravel-generator)
-* All Stubs are ready to customize.
+* All Stubs are ready to customize

 # User Guide